Small Business Insurance

 States usually have assigned risk plans for:

-This allows high risk individuals and businesses to comply with their state's requirements for coverage, even when insurers are unwilling to sell them a policy.
+This allows high risk businesses to comply with their state's requirements for coverage, even when insurers are unwilling to offer them a policy.
 As with surplus lines, insurance purchased through an assigned risk pool costs more than standard coverage.

 Get quotes from trusted carriers with Insureon